 - 1 semester Biochemistry with labs

 - 1-2 semesters English Composition

 - Some schools may require physics, biomedical ethics, or additional biology

 Generally, a grade below a C is not acceptable for prerequisite courses

-There are approximately 160 accredited PA programs in the U.S. and typically require two years of full-time study.
-To become licensed, which is a requirement in all 50 states, they must pass the Physician Assistant National Certifying Exam from the National Commission of Certification of Physician Assistants (NCCPA).
+To become licensed, which is a requirement in all 50 states, a PA must pass the Physician Assistant National Certifying Exam from the National Commission of Certification of Physician Assistants (NCCPA).
 Every six years they must pass a recertification exam.

 Aptitude Test and Application

 Pre-PA students must take the Graduate Record Exam, or GRE, usually in the spring or summer before the final year of undergraduate work.
-Admissions requirements vary from program to program, so you need to check with the schools to which you are applying.
+Admissions requirements vary considerably from program to program, so you need to check with the schools to which you are applying.
 Not only do course requirements vary, but schools can have very different requirements for the number of hands-on patient care experience hours they require.
 These hours take advance planning as they may require additional training and considerable time to complete.

 Application is made through a centralized service, called CASPA (Central Application Service for Physician Assistants).
 There are 158 PA programs that participate in CASPA.

 Links and additional PA Information